 Audi A3 review - better than a 1 Series?

-Since its introduction the Audi A3 has dominated the compact premium hatchback market.
+The Audi A3 has dominated the compact premium hatchback market since its launch.
 Designed as an Audi-badged spin off of the Volkswagen Golf, the A3 has been a serious success for VAG.

-Where the car does fall down is with its driving dynamics compared to its peers - if you ignore the BMW 3 Series Compact, which you should.
-It’s stuck to the same formula ever since and while rivals at BMW and Mercedes-Benz offer more interest behind the wheel, that’s done little to dent the success of Audi’s premium hatchback.
+The A3 has stuck to the same formula ever since its launch and while rivals at BMW and Mercedes offer more interest behind the wheel, that’s done little to dent the success of Audi’s premium hatchback.

 The A3 has been a hatchback since its inception, but can also be purchased as both a cabriolet and, more recently, as a saloon.
 There's even a five-door Sportback while quattro GmbH gets involved at the top of the range with the S3 and RS3 - the latter only being offered in five-door Sportback form.
 Front and four-wheel drive, manuals and S tronic DSG automatics and a range of turbocharged petrol and economical diesels powering it, there’s even a plug-in hybrid e-tron model.
 If you cannot find an A3 to suit you, then you might just be a bit too picky.